jasonmckenna00/Last-Man-Typing/README.md

 # Last Man Typing
 ## Background
-LMT is a typing game where aliens are trying attack a town as one man tries to defend it.
-Each alien will have a word over their head and the shooter (the player) has to type out the words before they reach the town.
-There will occassionally be special aliens which when destroyed, the shooter will get fortifications to add health to the base.
+LMT is a typing game where aliens are trying to invade Earth and you have to defend it.
+Each alien spaceship will have a word floating above and the player has to type out the words before they reach the planet.
+As the game progresses, spaceships will move at a faster rate, and begin spawning quicker and quicker.
 If too many aliens get through, the town will be destroyed and the game will end.

 As the game progresses, aliens with larger words will start to spawn and will do so at a quicker rate.
 Additional information and features will be mapped out in the **Functionality & MVP** and **Features** sections.